All students will be required to write the competency tests.

 Parents or guardians must accompany the applicant in order to verify the correctness of personal details being given, in the case where students are a minor or where the parent or guardian is providing the financial support.
 Students will be selected according to their potential ability based on their highest qualifications and other relevant factors) to successfully complete the course.
 The College Council reserves the right to determine this potential.

-Students who transfer from another FET College must submit the following
+Students who transfer from another TVET College must submit the following

 - A letter to confirm that they have been de-registered at the previous institution